codingandcommunity/style-guide/README.md

 # What is a style guide? #

-Don't worry.
-This document is simpler than it seems.
 You're probably only here to copy and paste one picture or value.
-You've got this.

 ![google-search-for-what-is-a-style-guide.png](readme/google-search-for-what-is-a-style-guide-small.png)